 - Upon the profit target being hit, the trade produced 75 pips profit.

-The Evening Star VS. Morning Star Pattern
+Evening Star Pattern VS. Morning Star Pattern

 - The morning star is a bullish reversal pattern.
 It suggests the end of a prevailing downtrend.